IndomieGorengSatu/Mie/README.md

-## I invented a new word!
-Plagiarism!
+## What do you call a cow on a trampoline?
+A milk shake!